-Redemption of common shares is recorded as a reduction in share capital at the average original share purchase value on a pro-rata basis.
+Shares purchased and cancelled are recorded as a reduction in share capital at the average original share purchase value on a pro-rata basis.
 The amount of any premium or discount on redemption of the common shares is recorded against the deficit.